 Villa D’Este is one of the top luxury hotels in Italy and definitely even the world.
 Villa D’Este sits on the shores of the spectacular Lake Como, which is surrounded by the Alps.
 I had a chance to visit this summer.
-I was a guest of the hotel and couldn’t believe how beautiful it was.
+I was a guest of the hotel (meaning I did not pay) and couldn’t believe how beautiful it was.
 On top of being probably the most luxe hotel I have ever seen, its 25 acres of manicured gardens are in a class all of their own.
 Oh and did I mention it’s a world heritage site in Italy?
 Yeah…it’s that gorgeous.

 This is me below in my happy place!
 Chilling at the gorgeous pool at Villa D’Este.
 Ahhhh….